 Learn how to add variation to a modular building.
 Create a procedural material in Unreal, for both static and instanced meshes

-Meshes in Unreal Engine store a color value which can be different for every vertex.
+In addition to mesh’s vertex positions and normals, game engines usually provide access to additional values, like the vertex color.
 When shading a triangle of a mesh, the color is interpolated between the vertices.
 You can either paint it in a 3D editing software or using the Paint tab in UE.
-The advantage of doing it in the engine is the ability to customize a single instance of a mesh.
-This use case is explained in the vertex painting tutorial.
+Doing it in the engine could give an ability to customize a single instance of a mesh in the world.
+This is a use case I explained in the vertex painting tutorial.
 Here, however, I stick to the imported color.
 That’s because I use the RGB channels as precise masks that drive randomization.

-Remember than in 3D graphics a color is just a three-component vector.
-Its components are the brightness of red, green and blue – but you can think of them as a collection of three numerical values.
-The meaning is arbitrary.
-As you may have noticed in Unreal Engine’s color picker, each slider sets a float number between 0 and 1 (though there is no limit for setting a higher value).
-So vertex color is just data.
-Instead of using it directly for colorizing the textures, I decided to pack masks (with value between 0 and 1) into each channel.
+Remember than a color in 3D graphics is just a three-component vector.
+Its components are the brightness of red, green and blue, in the range of 0 – 1.
+The meaning is arbitrary, as vertex color is just data.
+Instead of using it directly for colorizing the textures, I decided to pack masks into each vertex color channel:

-In the case of this material, the red channel is a mask between the primary and the secondary color of wall paint.
-Polygons with the zero value in this channel will be covered with the primary color only, while those with full red value will use the secondary color parameter.
+- Red channel – a mask between the primary and the secondary color of wall paint.
+Polygons with the value 0 use the primary color, 1 means the secondary color.

 Every major 3D editor provides a feature for painting vertex color.
 You should be able to easily find instructions for your tool of choice.
 Just remember to tell Unreal Engine to Replace vertex color (instead of Ignore) in the mesh import window.